rtCamp/ps-analysis-tool-wiki/Example-analysis-scenarios.md

 This section describes the analysis/debugging of Critical User Journeys (CUJs) which are commonly implemented in sites across verticals.
-Each of these CUJs represents a testing scenario to be checked for potential breakages in environments where 3P cookies have been blocked.
+Each of these CUJs represents a testing scenario to be checked for potential breakages in environments where third-party cookies have been blocked.

 ## **Analytics Tracking**

 This scenario encompasses a website use of analytics providers (e.g. Google Analytics, others) for tracking user behavior.
-We want to verify if user activity/events on 3P analytics service platforms are being captured properly.
+We want to verify if user activity/events on third-party analytics service platforms are being captured properly.
 The goal of this demo is to show details that are part of this scenario, and show you how to analyze the behavior and determine if there are failures.

 ### **How the Demo Works**